 Research and teaching strength in molecular science includes analytical chemistry, biochemistry, biotechnology, cellular biology, medicinal chemistry, microbiology, molecular biology and genomics, synthetic biology, organic/inorganic synthesis, proteomics, protein chemistry, physical chemistry.

-The Department of Chemistry and Biomolecular Sciences has a proud history of success.
+The Department of Molecular Sciences has a proud history of success.
 From pioneering the science of proteomics, the breeding ground for burgeoning biotechnology companies, through to being a leading PhD industrial training centre molecular technologies for the food industry.

 Synthetic Biology and the Global Yeast 2.0 consortium